BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 ### 2FAing Your Requests

 <a href="../images/st-2fa.jpeg"><img src="../images/st-2fa.jpeg" align="right" width=250 style="border:1px solid black;"></a>
-Any time you request private data, such as your seed or private keys derived from your seed, **Gordian Seed Tool's** 2FA will go into effect.
+Any time you request private data, such as your seed or private keys derived from your seed, **Gordian Seed Tool's** two-factor authentication (2FA) will go into effect.

-The first factor was entered by you when you logged into your Apple ID the first time that you used **Seed Tool.**
+The first authentication factor was entered by you when you logged into your Apple ID the first time that you used **Seed Tool.**

-The second factor is applied whenever you access private data, most frequently by choosing to "Authenticate" to access your Encrypted Data.
+The second authentication factor is applied whenever you access private data, most frequently by choosing to "Authenticate" to access your Encrypted Data.
 Usually, you will enter a thumbprint, but on a newer iPhone you will use Face ID and on most Mac systems you will enter a password.

 This ensures that even if someone acquires your device in an unlocked mode, they won't be able to get to your seed data.

 ## Exporting a Seed

-You should be able to safely and securely use your seed within **Gordian Seed Tool** by responding to `ur:crypto-requests`, by signing PSBTs, and by deriving keys.
+You should be able to safely and securely use your seed within **Gordian Seed Tool** by responding to Envelope requests, by signing PSBTs, and by deriving keys.
 However, if you want to some day export the whole seed, you can.

 A seed can be exported by touching the "Authenticate" box under the "Encrypted Data" section of a seed.
 This will, as usual, require your 2FA.
 After it decrypts, you can then click the "Share" button.
-This will allow you to share as hex, as BIP39 Mnemonic Words, as ByteWords, or as a `ur:crypto-seed`.
+This will allow you to share as Gordian Envelope, as ByteWords, as BIP39 Words, or as Hex.

 **Human-Readable Exports:**
 * **BIP39 Mnemonic Words:** The mostly widely used human-readable specification.
 Use this as a backup if you might need to later import the seed to an older wallet.